 Dead Men’s Path

-The major theme of Chinua Achebe’s Dead Men’s Path is cultural conflict.
+The major theme of this story by Chinua Achebe is cultural clash, as reflected in the reformist zeal of a new headmaster who objects to local villagers walking through school grounds to access a path that is important to their animist beliefs.
 Set in a rural Nigerian mission school, the story takes place in 1949 when the country was still under British rule.
-The conflict emerges when a new headmaster, full of reformist zeal, objects to local villagers walking through school grounds to access a path that is important to their animist beliefs.
-It is ironic that, being Nigerian, the young headmaster failed to grasp the seriousness of the villagers’ concerns, whereas his “white Supervisor” seems to have immediately developed an understanding of and appreciation for their situation.
+It is ironic that, being Nigerian, the young headmaster failed to grasp the seriousness of the villagers’ concerns, whereas his “white Supervisor” seems to immediately understand the situation.
+Other themes include colonialism, tradition, superstition, pride, arrogance, retribution.
 More…

 The Sacrificial Egg

-The theme of this story by Chinua Achebe is culture clash.
-He addresses it by describing some of the changes that took place in the lives of his people, the Ibo (Igbo) of South-Eastern Nigeria, as they reconciled their traditional values and beliefs with the effects of Westernization under British colonial rule.
-One of the biggest changes observed by the narrator is the move from a village-based to urbanized society, which has resulted in a resurgence of smallpox.
+The major theme of this story by Chinua Achebe is culture clash, as reflected in the changes forced on the Ibo (Igbo) people of South-Eastern Nigeria as they reconciled their traditional values and beliefs with the effects of Westernization under British colonial rule.
+One of the biggest changes observed by the narrator is the move from a village-based to an urbanized society, which resulted in a resurgence of smallpox.
 We also learn how some people, including the narrator, try to minimize such conflicts by maintaining a foot in both cultural camps.
+Other themes include colonialism, tradition, superstition, compromise.
 More…

 Civil Peace